reynolds-adam/reynolds-adam.github.io/_pages/about-test.md

 ---

 ------
-# Hi, I'm Adam and I am an aspiring data scientist...
+# Hi, I'm Adam, an aspiring data scientist...
 I'm also a musician, motorcycle rider, woodworker, traveler, hiker, chef, volleyballer, snowboarder, learner, and more.

 ------